alqithami/CoRAS/README.md

 ## Scope

 This repository supports reproducibility for an offline robot-learning study.
 It does not provide a closed-loop physical-robot controller, a certified safety shield, or a new real-robot deployment.
 CoRAS is a set-valued uncertainty interface intended to expose calibrated action ambiguity to downstream planning or monitoring modules.

-## Anonymous review artifact

-For double-blind review, serve this repository through an anonymized mirror.
-Remove author-identifying repository metadata, local paths, private logs, raw data, checkpoints, and any non-anonymized commit metadata from the submitted artifact.